-In the Private Banking segment, the majority of credit exposures are collateralised by deposits, highly liquid investments or a combination of both.
+In the IPB, credit exposures are collateralised by deposits, highly liquid investments or a combination of both.

-Further details and analysis of the credit portfolio and credit risk figures are provided from page 13 to 18 of the IBBAInt Group 2014 Annual Report.
+Further details and analysis of the credit portfolio and credit risk figures are provided from page 12 to 17 of the IBBAInt Consolidated Annual Report 2015.